Banner photo is of the T. A. Lytle factory on Sterling Road in 1912. From the City of Toronto Archives.

 When I first began this page, a year and a half ago, I wasn’t quite sure where to start.
 For several years previous I’d been taking photos of old buildings I loved and feared for and so (given Toronto’s reckless building boom) I’d amassed quite a collection.

 In the spirit of laying seed for something better in the future, I quickly put together a few posts just to get it going.
 The first one just happened to be the old T. A. Lytle factory on Sterling Road, very near where I grew up.
-I had no idea that it would be the most searched for site I’ve written about.
-So it kind of pains me that I never gave Lytle or his company a proper look.
+At the time, I had no idea that it would become the most searched for site I’d write about.
+So it kind of pains me that I never gave Lytle and his company a proper look.
 But that’s something I hope to remedy today.

 Thomas Alexander Lytle was born in Northern Ireland on November 6th, 1844.
-He arrived in Canada in 1871 and immediately found work as a clerk at William Wilson’s Vinegar Works:
+He arrived in Canada in 1871 and began clerking in William Wilson’s Vinegar Works:

-At the time, William Wilson was one of just two vinegar manufacturers in the city and his Vinegar Works were much admired:
+At the time, William Wilson was one of just two vinegar manufacturers in Toronto and his Vinegar Works were much admired:

 That Wilson’s factory was held in high esteem may not seem that interesting a tidbit on the face of it, but when you consider how important vinegar was for food preservation (especially in the pre-home refrigeration era) you begin to get a sense of what it meant in the city.

 Oh sure, people weren’t entirely dependent on vinegar makers like Wilson, as they could certainly make their own – but it wasn’t exactly the easiest chore:

 Still with me?
 No?
 Okay, on we go:

 I don’t know about you, but I know I’d have saved myself the cost of lumber and hardware and just bought a jug of the stuff.